Skip to main content

 e) None of the above

-Polycythemia occurs from which of the following conditions?
+Polycythemia can occur from which of the following conditions?

 a) Chronic obstructive pulmonary disease